dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 #### Validation of multi-threaded resurrection module2f with  50 nodes with install_sucess and HYBRID future crashes

+This test presents a good mix of three different thread "resurrection type" buckets.
+The install_success threads and the threads that crash after all of the commands have executed will not be resurrected.
+Only the IDX1 futures crash threads will be resurrected.

+The desired_count in module2 is set to 20 and max_workers to 2 for 20 processes of 2 threads each.
+There will be 5 more processes that are pooled to handle the last 10 nodes (5 pooled processes of 2 threads each).

 #### Validation of multi-threaded resurrection module2f with ghost threads